gomorpheus/morpheus-docs/provisioning/library/option_types.rst

   - **Hidden:** No field will be displayed, but the field name and default value will be added to the Instance config map for reference

-  - **Password:** An input field with suitable encryption for accepting passwords LABEL
+  - **Password:** An input field with suitable encryption for accepting passwords

+  - **Radio List:** Populated by Option Lists, presents a selection of radio buttons for the provisioning user LABEL
  This is the input label that typically shows to the left of a custom option PLACEHOLDER